Skip to content

 How to Set Up Call Forwarding on Android

-Android phones offer more granular control than iPhones through the built-in settings:
+Android phones offer more granular control than iPhones through the built-in settings.
+If you need to know how to forward calls on a Samsung, Pixel or other Android device, follow these steps:

 1. Open the Phone app.